The Teachings of Kenneth S. Cohen

 About the terms "Medical" or "Therapeutic Qigong"

 Since the 1950s, it has become popular in China and, recently, in the United States to speak about Medical Qigong 醫功.
 This term was a political expediency, a re-labeling of longevity and wellness techniques (originally known as yang sheng, 養生 “nurturing life”) to make them more acceptable to Communism and to western medicine.
-I prefer the term “Healing or Therapeutic Qigong” to “Medical Qigong”, as the goal of qigong is to treat the whole person, to establish energy balance and spiritual harmony rather than to focus on disease (the realm of medicine).
+I prefer the term “Healing Qigong” to “Medical Qigong”, as the goal of qigong is to treat the whole person, to establish energy balance and spiritual harmony rather than to focus on disease (the realm of medicine).

 Business Qigong: Qigong can reduce stress and improve employee health, attitude, social skills, and energy.
 It means less missed work days and a better bottom line.
 One of Ken's students, the former owner of one of the largest used car dealerships in the U.S., attributed his success and early retirement to qigong.
 Employees who practiced qigong had more energy and greater sensitivity to customer needs.
 Sales went through the roof!
 Business managers and negotiators can use qigong to stay centered, which means not being manipulated or pressured into poor decisions.
 At all levels, qigong teaches business people how to take better care of themselves.